 Where to spot Tortoises & Turtles22/05/2018

 Aside from World Turtle Day being yet another excuse to watch adorable videos and photos - as if you even needed one right?
 It also celebrates the conservation projects designed to protect tortoises and turtles and minimalize the increasing threats facing these magnificent creatures.
-And there are plenty of places you can visit in Mauritius and the Seychelles to enjoy up close encounters, get your reptile fix and help protect their future survival.
+And there are plenty of places you can visit in Mauritius, the Seychelles and Oman to enjoy up close encounters, get your reptile fix and help protect their future survival.

 Whilst they maybe closely related and share the same nesting habits, there are some clear features that differentiate the two species.
 Here's a little breakdown to help you decide which creature you want to visit.